-To graduate as Kugelman Honors Scholars, Honors students are required to complete and present an Honors thesis.
+To graduate as a Kugelman Honors Scholars, Honors students are required to complete and present an Honors thesis.